 Same goes for the mix-ins.
-These are easily customizable to whatever you want to have.
+For Vegan Tropical Trail Mix Breakfast Cookies, mix-ins are easily customizable.
 I choose tropical with coconut, cherries and macadamia nuts but chocolate chips, other dried fruit and nuts will also work.

 If you try this recipe, let me know!
 Leave a comment, rate it, and tag your Instagram photos with #delishknowledge .
 I absolutely love seeing your creations.
 Happy cooking!

 Tropical Trail Mix Breakfast Cookies!
 These cookies are lightly sweetened, packed with fiber and nutrients and perfect for breakfast or on-the-go snacking.
 Vegan and easily gluten-free.